st--/vbpp/README.md

-# vbpp
+# Variational Bayes for Point Processes

-Variational Bayes for Point Processes: implementation of Lloyd et al. (2015) on top of GPflow
+Implementation of the model in [Lloyd et al. (2015)](http://proceedings.mlr.press/v37/lloyd15.html) on top of [GPflow](https://github.com/GPflow/GPflow), including capability for multiple observations and the constant offset from [John and Hensman (2018)](http://proceedings.mlr.press/v80/john18a.html).